Safeguarding Children Policy

 • Decide whether to continue to monitor the situation or take the referral further.
 This decision should be communicated to the individual making the initial referral.

-• During office hours seek advice from the Gloucestershire Children and Families Front Door which is open from 9am to 5pm: – 01452 426565.
+• If a concern is deemed urgent during office hours the DSL/DDSL with support from the Principal will seek advice from the Gloucestershire Children and Families Front Door which is open from 9am to 5pm: – 01452 426565.
 They will give advice about whether a referral is appropriate or whether there are alternative ways of addressing the concerns.

 • Out of hours the Emergency Duty Team (EDT) should be contacted – 01452 614194.